-Multiple bikes are a common “problem” for triathlete.
+Multiple bikes is a common “problem” for triathletes.
 An older bike may be relegated to the bike trainer while a shiny new bike is reserved for fair weather and race days.
 With multiple bikes come some complications; it is common to have one bike that fits more comfortably than another.
 Different style bikes (road, triathlon, etc.) require different fit parameters, so it is not practical to try to make these feel the same.
 But for those with multiple road or triathlon bikes, here are a few tips to translate your bike fit to other bikes.

 Translate Your Bike Fit to Other Bikes: Before You Begin